 - In 2019 we deepened our cooperation with long-term partner non-profit organizations by extending the range of our pro bono advisory services.
 A great number of PwC employees acting as tax and legal consultants and auditors also take part in this programme.

 Diversity and engagement

 We care about the well-being of our employees and advocate for diversity and equal opportunities at work.

-- PwC employees regularly hold trainings for people with disabilities and also coach them to help them in their career progression.
+- As an employer, we welcome job applications from candidates with disabilities and are prepared to adjust our working environment to their individual needs.
+PwC employees regularly hold trainings for people with disabilities and coach them to help them in their career progression.

 - We track resource consumption at our offices on a regular basis, and we develop new, more rational ways to control and reduce our environmental footprint.

 - We continue collecting plastic tops and dead batteries.
-In 2018, we sent over 100 kg of batteries for recycling.
+In 2019, we sent over 60 kg of batteries for recycling.